AdaCore/gprconfig_kb/doc/gprbuild_ug/building_with_gprbuild.rst

   subdirectory exists, it is used, otherwise the directory without --subdirs= is used in externally built projects.

+* :samp:`--src-subdirs={subdir}`

+  This adds the given subdirectory (relative to each object directory of the project tree) to the list of source directories of the project, one directory per object directory.
+This is useful for overriding temporarily some source files for the purpose of e.g. source instrumentation such as source coverage or preprocessing.
+This option may be combined with :samp:`--subdirs`.

 * :samp:`--relocate-build-tree[={dir}]`

   With this option it is possible to achieve out-of-tree build.
 That